8 Easy Things You Can Do to Become a Morning Person (and Love it)

 - Go to bed early and get enough sleep

-Eliminate this and make yourself love mornings by going to bed early and sleeping 8-10 hours every night.
+Eliminate this and learn how to become a morning person by going to bed early and sleeping 8-10 hours every night.
 And by going to bed, this means going with the intention to sleep, not to scroll on social media feeds on your phone till the wee hours of the morning.

 Avoid taking naps during the day and reduce exposure to the blue light emitted by digital devices to prevent disruptions in your sleep pattern.